calabrialab/ISAnalytics/README.md

 junctions allows the identification of insertion sites (IS), essential for monitoring the evolution of genetically modified cells in vivo.
-A comprehensive toolkit for the analysis of IS is required to foster clonal trackign studies and supporting the assessment of safety and long term efficacy in vivo.
+A comprehensive toolkit for the analysis of IS is required to foster clonal tracking studies and supporting the assessment of safety and long term efficacy in vivo.
 This package is aimed at (1) supporting automation of IS workflow, (2) performing base and advance analysis for IS tracking (clonal abundance, clonal expansions and statistics for